 Like tofu, tempeh is a soy product, but it’s a less processed food since the beans remain intact.
 You can use tempeh in place of tofu in many recipes, especially stir-fries.

-Seitan is even meatier than tofu, and has a wonderfully chewy consistency.
-Unlike tofu, seitan is made from wheat rather than soy.
+Seitan has a wonderfully chewy consistency that’s far meatier than tofu.
+Not a soy product, seitan is instead made from wheat.
 People with gluten sensitivity should steer clear, though, since seitan doesn’t just contain gluten, it is gluten!
-This also makes seitan about the most protein-rich food going, since seitan is essentially 100 percent protein.
-A little seitan goes a long way, and there may be no vegan food that can fill you up as quickly as a seitan-based dish.
+And since gluten is a type of protein, that in turns means that seitan is essentially 100 percent protein.
+A little seitan therefore goes a long way, and no vegan food is more filling than a seitan-based dish.